Voting and Democracy Rights

 Resources

 You Can Vote is a North Carolina statewide organization promoting voter registration, education, and turnout.
 Its website offers a myriad of voting resources and links to help people understand and navigate voting.
 Those interested can sign up for a weekly email here that provides timely information around voting.
-All are encouraged to pledge to vote.
+All are encouraged to view their voter guide.

 Common Cause NC “holds power accountable”.
 They are very much in the forefront of actions to address fair districts for elections to try to end “gerrymandering”.
 Their website offers a host of resources.